-What would you do if your family was trapped behind the Berlin Wall?
+What would you do to rescue your family from tyranny?

 Click here for an excerpt.